 • Orange: Orange boasts of strength, friendliness, and playfulness.
 It is also capable to boost confidence and evoke energy.

-• Yellow: Yellow is the colour of happiness, optimism, and youthfulness.
-It is also widely used along with other colours for grabbing attention.
+• Yellow: Yellow is the color of happiness, optimism, and youthfulness.
+It is also widely used along with other colors for grabbing attention.

-• Green: Green is the colour of stability, groundedness, natural connection, prosperity, and growth.
+• Green: Green is the color of stability, groundedness, natural connection, prosperity, and growth.

 • Light Blue: The lighter shades of blue flaunts a feeling of peace, tranquility, trust, and openness.
 It is also used to signify innocence and being unadulterated and fresh.